-To improve the efficiency of the CRISPR-Cas9 system, Synbio Technologies has developed ready-to-use sgRNA synthesis services.
-We can perform sgRNA target design, DNA template synthesis of sgRNA, sgRNA in vitro transcription, and sgRNA purification, to provide customers ready-to-use sgRNA that can be directly transfected into cells or animals.
-Synbio Technologies’s ready-to-use sgRNA saves time on plasmid construction, and avoids the drawbacks of potentially non-degraded plasmids.
+Synbio Technologies sgRNA synthesis service package includes sgRNA target design, DNA template synthesis of sgRNA, sgRNA in vitro transcription, and sgRNA purification to provide customers with high quality ready-to-use sgRNA that can be directly transfected into cells or animals.
+Synbio Technologies ready-to-use sgRNA saves time on plasmid construction and avoids the drawbacks of potentially non-degraded plasmids.

-According to the publications, in vitro transcription of sgRNA has successfully edited the genes of different species including zebrafish, mouseas well as filamentous fungietc.
-Synbio Technologies has also designed 3 universal negative control sgRNA for Human and Rat genome: Syno®-negative controls sgRNA1, sgRNA2, and sgRNA3.
-These sequences are used as a negative control in Human and Rat gene/genome editing experiments.
+sgRNAs directly from in vitro transcription have been proven to successfully and effectively perform gene editing in multiple species including zebrafish , mouse , filamentous fungi , etc. Synbio Technologies has also designed 3 universal negative control sgRNA for the Human and Rat genome: Syno®-negative controls sgRNA1, sgRNA2, and sgRNA3.
+They are fully ready-to-use as negative controls in Human and Rat gene/genome editing experiments.

 Synbio Technologies has designed a number of sgRNAs to target several genes in mouse, and performing in vitro transfection.
 The experimental period was shortened to 2 days, and the sgRNA amount was increased to 10-20 μg.
 This change could means a significant jump in efficiency for synthetic biology experiments utilizing CRISPR-Cas9.

 sgRNA Design and DNA Synthesis by PCR

 sgRNA Construction and Sequence Confirmation

 Agarose gel electrophoresis of sgRNA obtained by in vitro transcription, clear bands shown in Fig. 2.